ShubhamPalriwala/KongToTheRescue/README.md

 - `schema.lua`: If the plugin requires additional configuration, such as key/value pairs a user can provide to alter behavior, the logic for that is stored here.

-PS: I will be wokring on this to make it production ready soon and will release a release.
+PS: I will be working on this to make it production ready soon and will release a release.

 <p align="center">I hope this plugin will make me more Credible soon enough :)</p>